Debiasing the system

 - Think more than once about things; consider a range of options from different perspectives.
 Carry out a ‘premortem’ – imagine potential failures and try to explain the likely cause.

-- Don’t make decisions quickly – ‘sleep on it’.
+- Don’t make decisions quickly if possible – ‘sleep on it’.

 - Check you have the right measurements in place – will they give you the answers you are looking for?
 How well aligned are they to what you are trying to achieve?
 Are your objectives SMART enough?